symbol/product/bridge/README.md

 3. Redemtion
    * Alice sends 99 `wXYM` to the bridge account on the wrapped network (Ethereum) in order to convert `wXYM` to `XYM`.
    * She pays the Ethereum network fee.
-   * Bridge does not initiate this transaction and pays no fees.
+   * The bridge does not initiate this transaction and pays no fees.
 4. Native token payment
-   * The `send_payouts` script (in unwrap mode) detects Alice's redemption request.
+   * The `send_payouts` script (in unwrap direction) detects Alice's redemption request.
    * A Symbol transaction is created sending (1/δ * 99 - μ) `XYM` to the requested Symbol account.
    * δ is the `wXYM:XYM` conversion rate.
    * μ is the native (Symbol) network transaction fee